nadiamoe/archzfs-kernels/README.md

 The ZFS packages and its dependencies are fetched in build time to generate the index files, so the container must be rebuilt periodically or when new ZFS packages come out.

-The `Dockerfile` is built with caching in mind, and all the costly steps of downloading packages and rebuilding the repos will not be re-run if the upstream `archzfs.db` file has not changed since the last build.
-Thus, it is fine to build this container periodically, as the CI/CD pipeline in this repo does.

 Similarly to the pre-fork repo, this container does not actually serve the kernels, but rather serves redirects to the [Arch Linux Archive](https://wiki.archlinux.org/title/Arch_Linux_Archive).
 This makes it very cheap to run.

+## Build freshness

+A CI/CD pipeline rebuilds this image every few hours.
+As the `Dockerfile` on this repo is built to heavily rely on the container build cache, subsequent builds after the first time will not re-download or re-process any data.
+The container build process is also made in a fully reproducible way, which means that the digest of `ghcr.io/nadiamoe/archzfs-kernels:main` will also stay the same if nothing had to be rebuilt.

+The build cache is automatically invalidated when:

+- The archzfs repo index (`http://archzfs.com/archzfs/x86_64/archzfs.db`) changes upstream
+- Arch Linux container image is updated
+- Nginx container image is updated
+- The source tree in this repository changes (i.e. new commits are added)

+This means that the `ghcr.io/nadiamoe/archzfs-kernels:main` container image is rebuilt automatically, with a worst-case delay of a couple hours, without abusing anybody's infrastructure.
+Renovate also keeps the Nginx and Arch Linux containers updated automatically.

 ## Using this repository

 ### Hosted instance

-I host an instance of this container, updated daily, at `https://archzfs-kernels.nadia.moe`.
+I host an instance of this container, with an additional update delay of a couple hours, at `https://archzfs-kernels.nadia.moe`.
 At the time of writing this is hosted in Germany, but packages are served from the Arch Linux Archive.

 * Add the repositories to your `pacman.conf`
 ```